cca/libraries_syllabus_notifications/readme.md

 ## Other Notes

 You can dry-run the app by setting a `DEBUG` environment variable to `True`.
+In Bash, you can simply do `DEBUG=true python app/app.py report.csv` to test the script, for instance.
 Note that this is a great way to detect missing usernames because those are output to stderr before the samples of emails that would be sent.
 This gives you a chance to manually update usernames.py.

 This project is Python 2 right now because that's what we have on our web servers but the data processing scripts run locally can be python3.
 Updating to 3 in the future should be trivial.